6 Preparedness Tips To Prep Like A President

 Did you know that there is a bunker underneath the White House?
 It lies deep below the East Wing and is called the Presidential Emergency Operations Center.

-According to Interesting Engineering, it was originally built during World War II.
-During the cold war, it was modified to protect against a nuclear attack.
+According to Interesting Engineering, it was built during World War II and modified during the cold war to protect against a nuclear attack.
 And since then, it has been continuously updated.

 "The Beast" - Presidential Emergency Kit